csinva/csinva.github.io/_notes/stat/causal_inference.md

   - can partially get around this by changing *race* $\to$ *perceived race*
   - weaker view (e.g. of Pearl) is that we only need to be able to understand how entities interact (e.g. write an SEM)
 - different levels
-  - levels of experiment: experiment, RCT, natural experiment, observation
+  - **experiment**: experiment, RCT, natural experiment, observation
-  - levels of evidence: marginal correlation, regression, invariance, causal
+  - **evidence**: marginal correlation, regression, invariance, causal
-  - levels of inference (pearl's ladder of causality): prediction/association, intervention, counterfactuals
+  - **inference** (pearl's ladder of causality): prediction/association, intervention, counterfactuals
     - kosuke imai's levels of inference: descriptive, predictive, causal

 ## common examples